benzid-wael/multipart-python/README.md

 * Reads directly from a socket (no .readline(n), just .read(n)).
 * Is desgined for WSGI, not CGI.

-## TODO
-* Support of Python 3
-* Handle big uploads properly
-* Provide a high level API
-* Add some utility for WSGI

 ## Example

 Example usage of parsing a POST request and saving each part to disk is